philipchen05/distance-converter/README.md

 # distance-converter
-Distance conversion program created in Java.
+Imperial-Metric distance conversion program created in Java with Ready To Program IDE.